Parsistence/space-puzzle-matrix/README.md

 - **Minesweeper**: Several mines will be placed on the matrix that the player cannot see.
 When a player taps on a tile, it lights up, and its color indicates the number of mines adjacent to it.
 - **Flow**: Connect several pipes to allow water to flow from them.
 Each pipe has two endpoints on the matrix, and the player connects the endpoints by pushing adjacent buttons to create a path.
 - **Maze**: A maze randomly generates on the matrix, and the player has to draw a path from the start to the finish to succeed.
 In higher difficulties the player's path must be the shortest possible path in order to succeed.
+- **Navigation**: The player must guide a robot to a few target spaces in a maze.
+The player must provide the robot with a set of instructions (move forward, rotate left, rotate right) in order to map the robot's route.
+Based on [The Navigator](https://clubpenguin.fandom.com/wiki/The_Navigator) from Club Penguin.

 ## Design Process